Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

 Employers may discharge an at-will employee who tests positive on a random drug test, and it is misconduct for an employee to refuse to take a drug or alcohol test.
-In addition, the Tennessee Drug Free Workplace Act, Tenn.
-Code Ann. § 50-9-101, et seq., provides certain benefits to certified employers, including a 5 percent discount on the employer's workers' compensation insurance premium.
-Moreover, if an employee working in a certified Tennessee Drug Free Workplace test positive on a post-accident drug screen, the employee forfeits eligibility for workers' compensation benefits unless the employee proves that intoxication did not cause the accident.
+In addition, the Tennessee Drug-Free Workplace Act, Tenn.
+Code Ann. § 50-9-101, et seq., provides certain benefits to certified employers, including a five percent discount on the employer's workers' compensation insurance premium.
+Moreover, if an employee working in a certified Tennessee Drug-Free Workplace tests positive on a post-accident drug screen, the employee forfeits eligibility for workers' compensation benefits unless the employee proves that intoxication did not cause the accident.
 An employee fired for a positive drug screen is presumed ineligible for unemployment compensation.

 Jury Duty Leave

 Employers shall excuse the absence of an employee summoned to jury duty.
 For the absence to be excused, the employee must exhibit the summons to the employer on the next day the employee is engaged in employment.
+The employee must exhibit the summons to their immediate supervisor, and the employer will then excuse the employee from work for each day their service exceeds three hours.
 For such excused absences, employers with five or more employees must pay the summoned employee their "usual compensation" minus, at the employer's discretion, the jury service fee for such time spent serving on jury duty.
 The employer is not required to compensate an employee for more time than was actually spent serving and traveling to and from jury duty.
+Employers with less than five employees on a regular basis are not required to compensate employees for jury duty.
 The employer is also not required to compensate an employee who has been employed on a temporary basis for less than six months.
 The employee does not have to return to work on the day or days in which the employee's responsibility for jury duty exceeds three hours.

-Employees who work the night shift should be excused from working the shift preceding their first day of jury duty, as well as shifts occurring within 24 hours after a day of jury service lasting more than three hours.
+Employees who work the night shift should be excused from working the shift immediately preceding their first day of jury duty.
+After the first day of service, when the person's jury duty responsibility lasts more than three hours, that person will be excused from their next scheduled work period within 24 hours of that day of service.
 Employers must not discriminate against or discharge an employee for serving on jury duty if the employee gives the required notice.
 Tenn.
 Code Ann. § 22-4-106.

 Voting Leave